Dușan Pârvulovici: Biography

 Dușan Pârvulovici was born on 6 July 1966 in the town of Negotin, Yugoslavia (now Serbia).
 He graduated from the Faculty of Agriculture of the University of Belgrade as an agricultural engineer.
 Pârvulovici is the president of the Committee for Human Rights Negotin, an apolitical and non-profit NGO aiming to defend human rights in the area which he founded on 17 July 1999.
 He also led the Federation of the Romanians of Serbia and is the director of the news agency Timoc Press.
+Commenting on the situation of the Timok Vlachs in 2012, Pârvulovici stated that, while Serbian legislation on minorities was good, things in practice were different, declaring that "in this area are also taking place some media campaigns about the danger of a new Kosovo in the Timok Valley".

-On 21 May 2005, Pârvulovici announced that together with the priest Bojan Aleksandrović, an event in the Romanian language in the ruins of the medieval Colograși Monastery would be organized to commemorate the Christian soldiers who died fighting the Ottoman Empire in the Battle of Rovine.
+On 21 May 2005, Pârvulovici announced that together with the priest Bojan Aleksandrović, an event in the Romanian language in the ruins of the medieval Koroglaš Monastery would be organized to commemorate the Christian soldiers who died fighting the Ottoman Empire in the Battle of Rovine.
 After this, a court in Negotin held a hearing the next day, 22 May, in which Pârvulovici was accused of "spreading racial, religious and national hatred".
 A trial against him was suspended after the intervention of authorities in Romania, but criminal cases and court proceedings against Pârvulovici continued for years.
 Three verdicts on his situation were issued, but all were annulled due to a lack of evidence.